vietnam-devs/coolstore-microservices/README.md

 There are several individual microservices and infrastructure components that make up this app:

 1. Catalog Service
-  - .NET Core service and MongoDB, serves products and prices for retail products
+  - NodeJS service and MongoDB, serves products and prices for retail products
   - **`http://localhost:5002`**
 2. Cart Service
   - .NET Core service which manages shopping cart for each customer